KazutoshiShinoda/KazutoshiShinoda.github.io/_pages/publications.md

 Can also be found in [Google Scholar](https://scholar.google.co.jp/citations?user=CKzpArsAAAAJ&hl=ja), [dblp](https://dblp.uni-trier.de/pers/hd/s/Shinoda:Kazutoshi), and [Semantic Scholar](https://www.semanticscholar.org/author/Kazutoshi-Shinoda/50088672)

 ## Conference/Workshop Papers (Refreed)
+* **Kazutoshi Shinoda**, Saku Sugawara, Akiko Aizawa: "Which Shortcut Solution Do Question Answering Models Prefer to Learn?"
+In Proceedings of the 37th AAAI conference on Artificial Intelligence (AAAI).
+Washington, DC, USA, February, 2023. (to appear) (acceptance rate = 19.6%)
 * **Kazutoshi Shinoda**, Yuki Takezawa, Masahiro Suzuki, Yusuke Iwasawa, Yutaka Matsuo: "Improving the Robustness to Variations of Objects and Instructions with A Neuro-Symbolic Approach for Interactive Instruction Following."
 In Proceedings of the 29th Internatinal Conference on Multimedia Modeling (MMM).
 Bergen, Norway, January, 2023. (to appear)
   * [paper] [[arXiv](https://arxiv.org/abs/2110.07031)]
 * **Kazutoshi Shinoda**, Saku Sugawara, Akiko Aizawa: "Look to the Right: Mitigating Relative Position Bias in Extractive Question Answering."
 In Proceedings of the Fifth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP at EMNLP 2022.
 Abu Dhabi, United Arab Emirates, December, 2022. (to appear)